Check out a list of (some) of HelloPrenup’s Clauses

 Keep in mind, that property is more than just stuff.
 We aren’t necessarily talking about things like the coffee table that hold little or very minimal value.
 Property typically refers to bank accounts, investment accounts, trusts, retirement accounts, intellectual property, among other things, like physical property and real estate.

 In this section, you will decide how income and debt will be resolved.
-Will you and your future spouse retain your rights to alimony or spousal support, or will you waive these rights?
-How will debt be allocated between you and your future spouse?
+How will pre-marital and post-marital debt be handled between you and your future spouse?

+On the topic of future income, this section allows you and your spouse to agree on plans for spousal support.
 The topic of alimony or spousal support is a loaded one.
-See the next section titled “Spousal Support” for more info, check out our state specific information on the state dropdown, or check out our numerous blogs on the subject.
+See the next section titled “Spousal Support” for more info, check out our state specific information on the state dropdown, or check out our numerous blogs on the subject!

 In this section, you and your spouse will decide whether either of you will be obligated to pay the other financial support in the event of a divorce.
 Please note, this does not have to do with child support, because child support cannot be addressed in a prenuptial agreement.
 A Prenuptial Agreement allows you and your future spouse to decide whether you would like state law to determine if support is awarded after a divorce, or if you and your future spouse would like to forfeit your rights to support in the future.

 “Support” aka “Spousal Support” aka “Alimony” aka “Spousal Maintenance” is defined differently by each state, but is always a payment from one spouse to the other for a fixed period of time.